If you still use Glyphs 2, read this important information if you plan to upgrade to macOS 12.3 or later.

 Scripts do not react when you run them: the modules have not been installed properly.
 Try installing the modules again, and consider logging out and back in, or even better, restart your Mac.

 This is all we know, and we provide this information as-is, without guarantee.
-With this method, most people got Glyphs 2 working again in macOS 12.3 with plug-ins, scripts, etc. However, a few couldn’t.
+With this method, most people got Glyphs 2 working again in macOS 12.3 (or later) with plug-ins, scripts, etc. However, a few couldn’t.
 If you are among those unlucky few, please make yourself heard in the forum.

 Please do not expect miracles though.
 Python 2 has been end-of-life’d quite a while ago.
 That was one of the reasons we developed Glyphs 3, after all.
 Remember, you can upgrade to version 3 for half price.